Odd-even pricing: Use psychology to win more sales

 This will automatically increase your prices where you’re currently priced too cheaply compared to your competition and reduce the price to win more sales based on your desired profit margin.

 And where does odd-even pricing come into this?
-Well, you can choose any price ending that you like when using PriceShape, and it couldn’t be easier to set up.
-You simply select the price ending you would like to apply to a specific strategy, and we’ll then update the price on your website, all automatically.
+Well, you can choose any price ending that you like when using PriceShape, and it couldn’t be easier to set up on our platform.
+You select the price ending you would like to apply to a specific strategy, and we’ll then update the price on your website, all automatically.